emmetand/streaming-recs-project/README.md

 ## Key Features
 - **User–Movie Matrix Construction**
-  Put ratings into a sparse matrix, sort for the most full section of data, and then handle missing valyes.
+  Put ratings into a sparse matrix, sort for the most full section of data, and then handle missing values.

 - **Cosine Similarity Engine**
   Measure similarity between movies based on user rating patterns.
 See which movies that are rated high are correlated with each other.